osborngh/blog/gh_blog/content/posts/post-2.md

 __With Cargo__

-Now to use __Mold__ with cargo, Rust's multipurpose tool, first create a rust project or open an existing one which you would want to use __Mold__ as the project linker.
+Now to use __Mold__ with cargo, Rust's multipurpose tool, first create a rust project or open an existing one in which you would want to use __Mold__ as the project linker.

 ```bash
 cargo new using_mold